 Sighing, I rose, and, flanked by the Dean's minions, walked to the Dean's office.

-When I entered, the short, arid-looking man who was the Dean rose and said, "Good morning, Dan.
+When I entered, the short, arid-looking man who was the Dean rose and said, "Good morning, Dr. Montgomery.
 I trust you are feeling well today."

 Part III of the short story Hanique will follow soon!